wp-plugins/smart-slider-2/readme.txt

 4. Screenshot from the backend, which will help you through the set up process with easily understandable features.

 == Changelog ==

+= 2.2.1 =
+* Feature: Autoplay and image item enabled in lite version
+* Feature: Resume autoplay on slide changed
+* Fix: WordPress 3.8 menu icon
+* Fix: Variables in widget fixed in lite versions
+* Fix: Conflict with some themes/templates where * selector defined
+* Fix: Facebook generator high res images in Post by page source
+* Fix: Accordion slider's font
+* Fix: Publish and unpublish dates are fixed on some MySQL versions

 = 2.2.0 =
 * Important note: You might need to resposition your Arrow widgets vertically!